pico-cs/firmware/README.md

 ## Hardware

-- Raspberry Pi Pico / Pico H
+- Raspberry Pi Pico / Pico W
 - A PC, Laptop, Raspberry Pi or any suitable device with an USB interface to flash the firmware and operate the command station via serial over USB
 - A model railway booster
 - A model railroad locomotive roller test stand